 - Habits in approach to teaching, preaching, behavior, and how they deal with any issue that arises.

 - Sadly, some leaders live behind a wall of fear, worrying about what others will think or what if we fail attitudes.

 - Stuck in the same old routines which are expressed in prayers, speech patterns, response to questions, etc.

-- As closed mindset relative to any new observations about a Scripture or new insight related to a context.
+- As a closed mindset relative to any new observations about a Scripture or new insight related to a context.
 An unwillingness to restudy any subject.

 - A tendency to maintain personal relationships with a group or click in the congregation while neglecting others.

-- A failure to improve educational level.
+- A failure to improve the educational level.
 Rarely reads any new books; ignorant of the latest challenge in society; blind to impact on the congregation.

 - Sadly, some leaders are lazy.
 They have excuses for not doing their job.
 They have found the level of “get-by-ism” and find shelter in it.
-The brethren tend to accept status quo.
+The brethren tend to accept the status quo.

 - There is a tendency of some leaders to let stubbornness keep them from asking for help or admitting they don’t know how to do a certain task.
 Pride is an enemy of change.

 - It is amazing how resentment and jealousy hold some leaders back from changing.
 They will not admit that someone has influenced them or changed their mind.
 This is another expression of pride.